 Each state will have its own regulations when it comes to telemedicine.
 Remember that any digital communication you have with a customer could potentially be a telemedicine visit – even if you don’t think it was.

 To avoid this, it’s essential to make sure that you aren’t acting, pretending, misleading, or confusing the patient into thinking that you are their physician.

 In fact, that is why I highly recommend that alongside your health coaching business, you run a separate telemedicine practice.
 Any customer who doesn’t fit into your health coaching practice but insists on working with you should be moved into your telemedicine platform.

-It’s not that you can’t use your MD degree on your health coaching site.
-But be aware that if you are presenting yourself as an MD, a state licensing body could claim that you misled the consumer.
+It’s not that you can’t use your MD/DO degree on your health coaching site, but be aware that if you are presenting yourself as a physician, a state licensing body could claim that you misled the consumer.

 The first question is whether Dr. Tom, in his afterlife as a health coach with specialized knowledge about weight loss, is engaged in clinical activities online (telemedicine) or merely an educational, informational enterprise.Cohen Healthcare Law Group

 Mr. Cohen highlights some critical strategies that a health coach can take to avoid inadvertently entering a patient-doctor relationship: